svenlankester/syftbox-netflix-svd/README.md

 ## Installation & Requirements
 **_Tested on Linux and macOS._**

-### 0. UV
+### 0. UV and Python

-This project uses uv as its package manager, if you don't have it yet, you can install it for your system [here](https://docs.astral.sh/uv/getting-started/installation/)
+This project uses uv as its package manager, if you don't have it yet, you can install it for your system [here](https://docs.astral.sh/uv/getting-started/installation/).
+The project also requires a python version >= 3.9.

 ### 1. Preparing your data